 The people around him were getting quite emotional – particularly his sister as she heard about the impact of Billy’s actions on our lives; the fact that we now wanted to move and felt scared going out.
 Mid-way through the conference Katy started to describe in greater detail her feelings and emotions.
 She was sobbing, I was holding her hand, and Kim Smith was wiping away a tear.
 At that point I think the penny dropped for Billy because it became personalised.

 Billy’s demeanour changed.
 He was no longer in his comfort zone, talking about himself and his problems.
 When the focus switched to us, I sensed less cockiness; he was shaking his head quite a lot.
 I think it just flipped things in his mind, that there could be someone else who was affected by what he was doing.
 I sensed that he felt he was letting everybody down.

 Kim asked us what Billy could do to address these wrongs.
 We suggested actions relating to drug habits and keeping in touch with us about his progress.

-On leaving the prison I realised that things had changed for me; I’d gone from being a victim of crime to being able to see things more from Billy’s point of view.
 Some sense of balance had been restored.
 As for Billy – he’d had a cup of tea with some ordinary people and was then led off by two prison officers back into his dark cell, while we stepped out into the sunshine and went for a coffee.
 That gave me a great lift, but I felt for him.

 People clamour to lock offenders up and throw away the keys, they demand vengeance and retribution.
 I can understand that, but I think it can create a vicious circle of crime, and of course you just pick up bad habits and mates in prison.
 Restorative Justice can help nip that in the bud at a young age.